plus3it/SystemPrep/README.md

 must be accessible to the system when it runs the *Bootstrap* script.

 - `SourceIsS3Bucket`: The **SystemPrep** framework supports using an S3 bucket to host all files.
-If an S3 bucket is the source, set this parameter to `$true` (the default).
-Otherwise, set it to `$false`.
+If an S3 bucket is the source, set this parameter to `$true`.
+Otherwise, set it to `$false` (the default).
 Note that **ALL** files must be hosted in an S3 bucket (though they could be in different buckets).
 Also, the EC2 instance must have an IAM role that grants it the `GetObject` privilege to access objects in the bucket.

   The bucket URL format must use the path-style syntax:
   - `https://<s3endpoint>/<bucketname>/path/to/file`